10 Fun Activities for Bored Kids

 You can go online and read about the different ways that you can arrange the hunt.
 The best way to get all your friends together and ask a parent to hide the treasure.
 It could be a batch of cookies or a gift certificate for a pizza or each child could bring one small toy to make up the treasure.
 Or you could be the treasure master, stashing the prize and making up clues that you hide in advance.

 Clues could be something like “Look for the tree with the home-made swing,” or “Find the big grey rock and take three steps south.”
 Each clue leads to another clue and at the very end, the treasure.
 Maybe each of your friends could pick a day and hold their own treasure hunt.
 The hunts can be as long or as short as you want.
-This is something you could also do as a family together, outside or in the house.
+This is fun activity you could also do as a family together, outside or in the house.

 4. Make a movie.

 For this, call the friends who, like you, are bored.
 Get together and talk about what kind of movie you want to make.
 It could be a documentary, where your movie is about something real.
 It could be a drama, where you write a script and play pretend.
 Then start recording videos.
 You will need to learn how to write a script, how to talk clearly, how to question people and how movies really work.
+Get inspired from watching family friendly movies, which is also another thing do to when you’re bored.

 5. Have a Box Sculpture Contest!